getting started

 settingdefaultdescription

-allowCrawlerstrueautomatically pass googlebot, bingbot, and other known crawlers. they're logged as "crawler" with status "passed".
+allowCrawlerstrueautomatically pass googlebot, bingbot, and other known crawlers. logged as "crawler / passed".

 blockTorfalseblock known tor exit node ip ranges before the challenge. blocked visitors see an access denied page.

-blockVpnfalseflag or block known datacenter asns and vpn exit ip ranges.
+blockVpnfalseflag or block known datacenter asns and vpn exit ip ranges using geoip org lookup.

-challengeTtl24how many hours a verified token lasts. after this, visitors are re-challenged silently.
+challengeTtl24how many hours a verified token lasts. after this, visitors are re-challenged.

 configuration